 - by 1000 it was in the possession of the Monastery of Deer, a sixth century foundation at Old Deer in Aberdeenshire associated with Columba and his disciple Drostan.

 - in the twelfth century the Monks of Deer used the blank spaces and the margins in the book to record details of grants of land to the Monastery and its foundation legend.
 These “notitiae” are the earliest continuous examples of written Scots Gaelic.

 This web site therefore offers the ideal synthesis of knowledge, both ancient and modern, and equally provides a stimulus for pan-Celtic debate.

 Making the Book of Deer accessible

-Local community enthusiasm is linked with scholarly expertise through the Advisory Committee based at the University of Aberdeen’s, Elphinstone Institute.
-The Book of Deer Project, based in Central Buchan, in collaboration with the Advisory Committee have been the development forum for the project to digitise the manuscript’s 84 folios and make them available online.
+Local community enthusiasm was linked with scholarly expertise through the Advisory Committee based at the University of Aberdeen’s, Elphinstone Institute.
+The Book of Deer Project, based in Central Buchan, has been the development forum for the project to digitise the manuscript’s 84 folios and make them available online.

 Through the latest imaging technology, the manuscript is now more accessible than the book itself could ever be.
 Details of the book can be displayed at many levels – the languages (Latin, Old Irish and Gaelic), the illustrations and significance of the book for history and law etc are thus available in a way inconceivable until very recently.

 The Book of Deer is a symbol of the shared cultural and religious inheritance of Scotland and Ireland.
 Its association with Celtic Christianity also links it with the North of England.
-For the new Millennium this community initiative in Aberdeenshire can now be shared globally.
+For the 21st century, this community initiative in Aberdeenshire can now be shared globally.